Mouryahimanshu/Bone-Age-Prediction/README.md

 # Bone Age Predictor

 This repository contains a web-based application designed to predict bone age from hand radiographs using deep learning.
 The project leverages the [RSNA Bone Age Dataset](https://www.kaggle.com/datasets/kmader/rsna-bone-age), a widely recognized dataset in medical imaging, to train and validate a Convolutional Neural Network (CNN) model.
-The interface, built with `Gradio`, allows users to interactively upload hand radiographs and receive bone age predictions.
+The interface, built with `Streamlit`, allows users to interactively upload hand radiographs and receive bone age predictions.

 ## Table of Contents